 2. Data wrangling:

 Data wrangling is the process of cleaning messy and complex data sets to enable convenient consumption and further analysis.
 This is a very important and time taking process in data science.
-R has an extensive library of tools for database manipulation and wrangling.
+R has an extensive library of tools for data and database manipulation and wrangling.
 Some of the popular packages for data manipulation in R include:

 - dplyr Package – Created and maintained by Hadley Wickham, dplyr is best known for its data exploration and transformation capabilities and highly adaptive chaining syntax.

 - data.table Package – It allows for faster manipulation of data set with minimum coding.
 It simplifies data aggregation and drastically reduces the compute time.

 - readr Package – ‘readr’ helps in reading various forms of data into R. By not converting characters into factors it performs the task at 10x faster speed.

 Data visualization is the visual representation of data in graphical form.
 This allows analyzing data from angles which are not clear in unorganized or tabulated data.
 R has many tools that can help in data visualization, analysis, and representation.
 The R packages ggplot2 and ggedit for have become the standard plotting packages.
 While the ggplot2 package is focused on visualizing data, ggedit helps users bridge the gap between making a plot and getting all of those pesky plot aesthetics precisely correct.

 R is a language designed especially for statistical analysis and data reconfiguration.
 All the R libraries focus on making one thing certain – to make data analysis easier, more approachable and detailed.
 Any new statistical method is first enabled through R libraries.
 This makes R a perfect choice for data analysis and projection.
 Members of the R community are very active and supporting and they have a great knowledge of statistics as well as programming.
 This all gives R a special edge, making it a perfect choice for data science projects.